 You may now click on the name of the module (i.e above example shows a ‘Psychology’ learning module created) that you just created to enter the learning module screen where you can add and create items, tests, surveys, or anything else that is related to this module.

-Content can be added to the learning module as you would add content in Blackboard.
+Content can be added into the learning module as you would add content in Blackboard.